This easy refried bean dip is the perfect sidekick to any Mexican feast. Made with mostly pantry staples, you can be snacking on this dip in no time.

 See the recipe card for complete instructions and ingredient amounts.

-- Garnish with your favorite toppings - scallions or chives, tomatoes, avocado, olives, jalapeño, or red onion.
+- Garnish with your favorite toppings such as jalapeños, scallions, tomatoes, avocado, olives, and red onion.

 Storing and reheating